 Aggregate offshore definitions

-It should be noted that Oxford Brookes has a very large population of offshore students which accounted for 42.6% of the total population of the Aggregate offshore record in 2014/15.
+It should be noted that for many years Oxford Brookes had a very large population of offshore students, up until 2018/19.
+In 2018/19, they accounted for 39% of the population.
+In 2019/20 this reduced to 1% of the population following a change in reporting practices.
 The majority of these students were registered with an overseas partner on Association of Chartered Certified Accountants (ACCA) programmes.

-The Aggregate offshore record for students studying wholly outside the UK (Aggregate offshore record), collects data about all students studying (to date) wholly outside the UK, who either registered with a reporting UK higher education provider (HEP) or who are studying for an award of the reporting HEP.
+The Aggregate offshore record collects data about all students studying (to date) wholly outside the UK, who are either registered with a reporting UK higher education provider (HEP) or who are studying for an award of the reporting HEP.
 This includes all students active at any point in the reporting period, including students who became dormant part way through the year, and those withdrawing from courses.

-The small number of distance learning students studying outside the UK who are funded (e.g. Crown servants overseas and the Services), or considered fundable under Funding Council Early Statistics rules, are not included in the Aggregate offshore record, but included in the in the individualised Student record.
+The small number of distance learning students studying outside the UK who are funded (e.g. Crown servants overseas and the Services), or considered fundable under Funding Council or Regulating Body Early Statistics rules, are not included in the Aggregate offshore record, but included in the individualised Student record.

 Guernsey, Jersey and the Isle of Man are counted as being outside the UK, but within the European Union, within the Aggregate offshore record.